 Content Marketing is the key to organic brand growth

-As former Prime Minister Tony Abbott once (infamously) said, “No one — however smart, however well-educated, however experienced — is the suppository of all wisdom,”.
+As former Prime Minister Tony Abbott once (infamously) said, “No one — however smart, however well-educated, however, experienced — is the suppository of all wisdom,”.
 (I’m pretty sure he meant repository).
 As a business, you should be capitalising on that.
 Sure, everyone understands that you have a product.
 But do they actually understand the benefits of your product?
 Chances are that’s probably not the case.
 This is specialised information that your business can provide to them.

 People are constantly asking questions and searching on Google, but if your only point of contact is a product’s information page, then you’re missing out – big time.
-A successful brand will have an ever-expanding web of interconnected content elements that all lead back the central products of the company.
-Multiple points of contact ensures that you’re covering ‘all’ bases, and enhancing your search engine and social media rankings.
+A successful brand will have an ever-expanding web of interconnected content elements that all lead back to the central products of the company.
+Multiple points of contact ensure that you’re covering ‘all’ bases, and enhancing your search engine and social media rankings.